Sellers Surveys

 Seller’s surveys aim to improve efficiency and transparency.
 For buyers, they are useful but not enough on their own.

-“Our advice to buyers is simple: treat a seller’s survey as helpful information, but always consider whether you need independent advice to protect your interests.” – Chris Bloor
+“Our advice to buyers is simple: treat a seller’s survey as helpful information, but always consider whether you need independent advice to protect your interests.”

-Need Independent Advice?
+Need Expert and Independent Advice?

 Contact CJ Bloor Property Consultants today to discuss your options and make sure you’re fully protected before you buy.